iiCHROME17/Final-Year-Progress-Tracker/README.md

 ## Entities

 ### Student
 Represents a student working on a final year project.
-Stores personal and login information.
+Stores personal and login information, and the name of their project.
-- Fields: id, name, email, password
+- Fields: id, name, email, password, projectName

 ### Advisor
 Represents a faculty member supervising students.
 Stores personal and login information.